ember-learn/guides-source/guides/v3.20.0/components/helper-functions.md

 ```

 Things to note:
 - The destination element needs to exist in the DOM before we use the helper.
-If not, an error will be thrown in development mode, but not in production.
+Otherwise, an error will be thrown if you are in development mode.
+The error is not thrown in production.
-- When the destination element changes, the contents defined in `in-element` will re-render completely.
+- When the destination element changes, the content defined in `in-element` will re-render completely.
-- By default, the `in-element` helper will replace the entire contents of the destination element.
-If we want it to just append, we need to pass `insertBefore=null`.
+- By default, the `in-element` helper replaces the destination element's existing content with the helper's block content.
+If you want to instead append the block content, you can pass `insertBefore=null`.